 Best In-Ear Headphones Buying Guide: Welcome to TechRadar's round-up of the best earbuds and earphones you can buy in 2018.

 As much as we'd love to stay home and listen to music using our pristine umpteen-watt floor-standing speakers, at some point, we have to leave home.

-But just because you're heading out for the day doesn't mean you have to leave exceptional sound quality at your doorstep - a great pair of in-ear headphones (earbuds) can contend with some high-end systems and cost much, much less.
+But just because you're heading out for the day doesn't mean you have to leave exceptional sound quality at your doorstep - a great pair of in-ear headphones (or earbuds) can contend with some high-end systems and cost a lot less.

 Can't decide which type of headphones to buy?
 Check out our guide video below: